huangdyu/KMNIST_Classification/README.md

 ## Requirements for package

-After download the codes, you can install the required python packages by running
+After download the codes, you can install the required python packages by running (note that it is different of the same-name txt file for classification)

 ```
 $ pip install -r requirements.txt